-The materials developed for the World Music Textbook will be:
+Materials developed for the World Music Textbook should be:

 We welcome writing of roughly 500 to 2,000 words or films and multimedia projects of a similar scope, while longer pieces over 2,000 words may be presented in a series of "chapters" with the idea that each one might be assigned individually.
 We are interested in all types of content that are accessible to general audiences.

 The included materials will draw on a broad range of approaches to music scholarship including musical and cultural experiences, personal fieldwork experiences, or work with primary sources.
 We encourage contributors to consider the classroom setting in their development of materials.
 See more about our goals at the About page.

 The World Music Textbook is in an open format and lives exclusively online.
 It will serve as an adaptable educational resource capable of meeting a variety of needs ranging from those of introductory music or world music courses to those that focus on thematic historical or region-specific subject matter.
 To meet these various needs, the World Music Textbook will use a tag system to link and filter contributions geographically, historically, and thematically.

 Examples of themes include (but are not limited to): Analysis; Archives and preservation; Dance; Diaspora; Environment; Ethics; Ethnicity; Fieldwork and analysis methods; History, heritage, and tradition; Identity; Ideology; Indigeneity; Industries; Gender; Globalization; Government; Medicine and health; Memory and nostalgia; Modernity; Power; Race; Religion; Representation; or Technology.